prasang-gupta/chatbot-monitoring/output/nlu_new card.md

 - What is the disposable card for?
 - I have heard about these disposable virtual cards but don't understand how they work.
 - The disposable cards - what are they for?
+## intent: getting_virtual_card
-## intent: getting_virtual_card- I would like to order a virtual card, where can I get one?
+- I would like to order a virtual card, where can I get one?
 - I need to order a new virtual card, how do I do that?
 - How can I sign up for a virtual card?
 - I haven't received my virtual card yet!!